alexbfree/thesis/src/chapter-1.md

 The landscape of HDR is mapped out in two parts.
 First [[7.3](#7.3)], I outline the identified _obstacles_ to pursuit of the HDR objectives.
 Then [[7.4](#7.4)], using a _Theories of Change_ (ToC) framing, my identified _opportunities for progress_ are introduced, divided into _four different trajectories of change_ that could be executed to pursue better HDR.
 [7.3](#7.3) and [7.4](#7.4) are interspersed with actionable _insights_ that could help tackle the obstacles and pursue the change trajectories.
 [7.5](#7.5) is a summation of the chapter.

 [Chapter 8](#chapter-8) is a brief conclusion of the thesis, summarising its contributions and positioning HDR and this thesis as call to arms for activist research and innovation that can tackle the power imbalance in society.
-[TODO check this once Chapter 8 is split out separately]

 ---